medic/cht-interoperability/WORKFLOW.md

 **ENCOUNTER_IDENTIFIER:** An identifier for the encounter that can be used when querying the FHIR database in the future.
 Ideally, it should point to a document on the source system (CHT) that represents this encounter.

+> NOTE: The `ENCOUNTER_IDENTIFIER` should be the same as the `PATIENT_IDENTIFIER`.
+If they don't match, the FHIR Subscription won't be resolved properly.
+Updating an existing `Encounter` will also trigger pending `Subscription`s that matches the encounter document, which is one of the downsides of using this method.
+You can learn more about it by visiting [Official FHIR Subscription Resource Scope](https://fhir-ru.github.io/subscription.html#scope)

 ##### Request